salilab/imp/modules/statistics/README.md

-This module provides code to compute clusterings.
+This module provides code to compute statistical measures.
 Data to be clustered is represented one of two ways, either with an IMP::statistics::Embedding or a IMP::statistics::Metric.
 The representation is then passed to an algorithm that returns a